Robust Explainer Recommendation for Time Series Classification: Experiments

-In this section, we evaluate the performance of the AMEE framework in 3 cases in ascending order of difficulty.
-In the simplest case, we want to confirm the validity of AMEE with synthetic datasets with known explanation ground-truth \cite{Ismail2020BenchmarkingPredictions}.
-Next, we measure the performance of the framework with selected datasets from the UCR Time Series Archive \cite{Dau2018TheArchive}.
-Finally, we test our framework on a real dataset and compare the result with ground-truth explanations provided by a domain expert.
+In this section, we evaluate the performance of the AMEE framework in three groups of experiments in ascending order of difficulty.
+In the simplest case, we want to validate AMEE with synthetic datasets with known explanation ground-truth \cite{Ismail2020BenchmarkingPredictions}.
+Next, we measure the performance of the framework with a diverse set of time series classification datasets from the UCR Time Series Classification Archive covering popular domains that require explanation \cite{Dau2018TheArchive}.
+Finally, we test our framework on a real dataset and compare the result with ground-truth explanations provided by domain experts.
+Our experiments are repeated 5 times and the reported results are the average of these repetitions.